Good customer service definition, best practices, and examples

 If you want to reduce customer turnover and increase customer lifetime value, here’s what to pay attention to.

 Now it’s time to turn inwards, straight to internal management.
-Managers who lead by example and support their teams directly influence the quality of customer interactions and the overall service environment.
+The best business practice shows that managers who lead by example and support their teams directly influence the quality of customer interactions and the overall service environment.

 Managers who don’t provide clear guidance and support may inadvertently foster an environment where customer service representatives are unsure of procedures.
 What comes next?
 Inconsistent service quality and decreased customer satisfaction.